andytrix/RagdollPhysicsPrototype/README.md

 # Usage

 This prototype is designed as a learning tool for exploring physics-driven character movement and ragdoll mechanics in GameMaker.
-It provides a robust starting point for integrating realistic character behavior into a game.
-However, for use in a production environment, further optimization and customization of the code are recommended to meet the specific needs of the project.
-While the current implementation provides a good starting point, additional adjustments and improvements may be necessary for a fully polished experience.
+It provides a robust foundation for integrating realistic character behavior into a game.
+While the current implementation offers a solid base, additional adjustments and improvements may be necessary for a fully polished experience.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d9c1132e-7102-4594-bf89-6be7e41cc470" alt="214r3r-ezgif com-video-to-gif-converter">